-(a) risk in the Goods shall pass to the Buyer (including for loss or damage caused by the Company’s negligence);
+(a) risk in the Goods shall pass to the Buyer;

 (b) the Company may store the Goods until delivery, whereupon the Buyer shall be liable for all related costs and expenses (including, without limitation, storage and insurance); and

-(e) all other sums which are or which become due to the Company from the Buyer on any account.
+(a) the Company has received in full (in cash or cleared funds) all sums due to it in respect of the Goods all other sums which are or which become due to the Company from the Buyer on any account; and

 (a) store the Goods (at no cost to the Company) separately from all other goods of the Buyer or any third party in such a way that they remain readily identifiable as the Company’s property;